 Different types of whiskey glasses in different shapes and sizes are designed to enhance the flavor of the selected drink.

-Although there isn’t really a special whiskey glass designed for a particular style of whiskey, they are generally all meant to enhance the tasting experience.
+Although there isn’t a special whiskey glass designed for a particular style of whiskey, they are generally all meant to enhance the tasting experience.

-The intention is to really focus the underlying aromas towards your nose, thus intensifying and concentrating the scent.
+The intention is to focus the underlying aromas towards your nose, thus intensifying and concentrating the scent.

 The tulip-shaped glass